nicocha30/ligolo-ng/README.md

 ### Access to agent's local ports (127.0.0.1)

-If you need to access the local ports of the currently connected agent, there's a "magic" IP hardcoded in Ligolo-ng: *240.0.0.1* ( This IP address is part of an unused IPv4 subnet).
+If you need to access the local ports of the currently connected agent, there's a "magic" CIDR hardcoded in Ligolo-ng: *240.0.0.0/4* (This is an unused IPv4 subnet).
-If you query this IP address, Ligolo-ng will automatically redirect traffic to the agent's local IP address (127.0.0.1).
+If you query an IP address on this subnet, Ligolo-ng will automatically redirect traffic to the agent's local IP address (127.0.0.1).

 Example: